 Although the following list is not all-inclusive, it gives a number of common examples of taxpayer behavior that the IRS considers intentionally fraudulent or criminal:

 Sometimes there's a fine line between avoidance and evasion.
 This is especially true considering the constantly evolving nature of tax law where a tax strategy may be allowed one year, but not the next.
-Having an experienced tax attorney by your side can help you find a resolution.
-Obtain a free preliminary evaluation of your situation by contacting an attorney near you today.
+Having an experienced tax attorney by your side can help you find a resolution and better plan for future tax years.